-a.
+- a.
 Employees who are laid off and are receiving tuition remission at the time of layoff may complete the semester in which the layoff occurs at whatever qualifying institution they are attending at that time, and they may receive tuition remission for the subsequent two (2) additional consecutive semesters at Coppin State University.
-For purposes of this provision, fall and spring semesters will be considered consecutive semesters.
+For purposes of this provision, fall and spring semesters will be considered consecutive semesters. - b.
+The tuition remission benefit described in Section 1 above is for the employee only, with the exception that any employee dependent or spouse enrolled in coursework in the semester in which the employee is laid off and receiving tuition remission may continue to receive tuition remission for the balance of that semester, and for one (1) additional semester at Coppin State University.

-- b.
-The tuition remission benefit described in Section 1 above is for the employee only, with the exception that any employee dependent or spouse enrolled in coursework in the semester in which the employee is laid off and receiving tuition remission may continue to receive tuition remission for the balance of that semester, and for one (1) additional semester at Coppin State University. - c.
+- c.
 Employees who are within thirty (30) credits of an undergraduate degree, and need to complete for graduation one or more courses that are not offered at the University during the above period, may take that course or courses at another qualifying institution at the University's expense, in accordance with current practice.

-2. Assistance to Employees
+- d.
+Assistance to Employees

+- e.
 During the 90-day period before layoffs are effectuated, the University shall provide the following services and assistance to employees who have received notice of management's intent to lay them off:

-- a.
+- f.
 Developing a resumé

-- b.
+- g.
 Composing a cover letter

-- c.
+- h.
 Interviewing skills

-- d.
+- i.
 Conducting a job search

-- e.
-Contacting employment agency
+- Contacting employment agency

-- f.
+- k.
 Recommending readings

-- g.
-Making available information from the Career Development and Cooperative Education Center concerning job opportunities
+- I. Making available information from the Career Development and Cooperative Education Center concerning job opportunities

-- h.
+- m.
 Financial adjustment and budget planning

-- i.
+- n.
 Family counseling

-- j.
+- o.
 Grief or loss counseling

-3. Access to Career Development and Cooperative Education Center
+- p.
+Access to Career Development and Cooperative Education Center

+- q.
 The University shall make available the resources of the Career Development and Cooperative Education Center during regular business hours to assist laid off employees in their job search for up to six (6) months following the layoff.